This feature is only available when using the following worker node types:

 enabled: true

-- DNS lookup for
+- Ensure that the DNS lookup for

 <vcluster-namespace>.<vcluster-svc-name>.svc.cluster.local